 Ah, Spring Break.
 It is the time of year when millions of college coeds flee campus and flock to popular Spring Break destinations such as Miami and Panama City.
-Panama City Police Chief Drew Whitman estimates that in Panama City alone, the city’s population swells from a little more than 12,000 to 150,000 or 250,000 during the busiest periods between March 1 and April 15, official spring break season.
+Panama City Police Chief Drew Whitman estimates that in Panama City alone, the city’s population swells from a little more than 12,000 to 150,000 or 250,000 during this season.

 Do you remember the last time you walked across footprint-free sand?
 An unspoiled gem, Caladesi Island has no paved roads and is only accessible by ferry from Honeymoon State Park or private boat.
 Spanning three miles, the island offers birding trails and plenty of fishing.
 As one of the few completely natural islands along Florida’s Gulf Coast, Caladesi’s white sand beaches were rated America’s Best Beach in 2008.
 Don’t forget to pack your sunscreen!

 Avoid the crowds and plan your next trip to a more secluded beach in Florida.
 You won’t regret it!
 What’s your favorite beach?
 Let us know by commenting below or by sharing your photos with us on social media!
-Be sure to tag your pictures with #DriveTheNation and we’ll share them with our readers.
+If you need help finding a last-minute hotel reservation for your trip, check out our sister site, HotelCoupons.com.